The two-loop power spectrum in redshift space: Numerical analysis

 \section{Numerical analysis}

 In this section we compare the two-loop matter power spectrum in redshift space, including EFT corrections and IR-resummation, to numerical $N$-body simulation results from the Quijote suite~\cite{Villaescusa-Navarro:2019bje}.
-We use simulations with pair-fixed initial conditions which have reduced cosmic variance.
+The simulations feature 500 realizations of $(512)^3$ CDM particles in a cubic box of size $(1~\mathrm{Gpc}/h)^3$ with pair-fixed initial conditions which have reduced cosmic variance.
 The cosmological parameters are $\Omega_m = 0.3175$, $\Omega_b = 0.049$, $h = 0.6711$, $n_s = 0.9624$ and $\sigma_8 = 0.834$.
 We use the EdS-approximation for the matter kernels (see e.g.\ \cite{Garny:2020ilv, Garny:2022fsh} for analyses of the impact of the EdS-approximation on the two-loop power spectrum in real space).
 The loop integrals are cutoff at $\Lambda = 1\ihMpc$, however, as we check explicitly in App.~\ref{app:cutoff}, the EFT prescription ensures that our results do not depend on this choice.
 We present results for the monopole $\ell=0$ and quadrupole $\ell=2$.
+A presentation of the hexadecapole $\ell=4$ is left to Appendix~\ref{app:hexadecapole} due to it not being estimated as well by the simulations.
 Furthermore we consider redshifts $z=0$ and $z=0.5$ in Sec.~\ref{sec:z0} and Sec.~\ref{sec:z0p5}, respectively.

 We determine the EFT coefficients $\gamma_1$ and $\gamma_2$ defined in Eq.~\eqref{eq:P_l_L_ren} by fitting the perturbative result to the corresponding simulation output, taking all $k$-bins up to some maximal wavenumber $k_\text{max}$ into account.
 In practice, we minimize the function \be \chi^2(k_\text{max}) \equiv \sum_{k_i\leq k_\text{max}} \frac{1}{\sigma_{k_i}^2}\left(P_{l,\text{NNLO}}^{\text{IR,ren.}}(k_i)-P_l^\text{Quijote}(k_i)\right)^2\,, \ee where $\sigma_{k_i}^2$ is determined from the variance of the 500 realizations provided in the Quijote simulation suite.
 Throughout the analysis, the first $k$-bin of the Quijote redshift-space data vector is removed, which due to discreteness effects is inaccurate.
 We reiterate that we perform the EFT fit independently for each multipole.